gabesystems/KatanaBot-Discord.js/README.md

 # KatanaBot
-> This is a simple discord bot made for Pterodacty.
+> This is a simple discord bot made for Pterodactyl.

 This discord bot was designed for the amazing Pterodactyl game panel.